sizhongbin/sizhongbin.github.io/OrnaNote/event/yearsend.md

 ### Bosses

-Can be found in Goblin Fortress.
+Can be found in Regular Dungeon.
 The Arisen one can be also found in Valley of The God.

 - ***T5*** Alfar Lord
 - ***T9*** Arisen Alfar Lord (*Godforge aura)